-I am extremely aware and conscious of what we are facing as a global family.
-This is a challenging and heavy time.
+I am extremely aware and conscious of the year we have faced and the struggles we continue to confront as a global family.

 We are all impacted on different levels and in different ways, but there is power and comfort to be had in uniting to support each other.
 We are all in this together.

-No matter what your personal situation is, my hope in sharing these insights is that you may find something here to bring you some level of peace and hope as you navigate all the challenges you are facing, and all that you are feeling right now.
+No matter what your personal situation is, my hope in sharing these insights is that you may find something here to bring you some level of peace and hope as you navigate all the challenges you are facing at the beginning of this new year.

 It’s okay to allow yourself to move through all of your feelings — simply focus on accepting and allowing the variance of all that arises on any given day.
 You do not need to feel guilty if you are struggling.
 There is not one right way to cope or feel.
 Remember, all your feelings are valid and feeling guilty about our reactions (emotions) does not serve us or anyone else.

-Through everything, I try to remember the four following things each day.
-The power they bring into my life enables me to feel, to accept, and to retain an attitude of positivity throughout whatever struggles I may be facing.
+At the beginning of this new year, make a commitment to yourself.
+To guide you in your own journey, here are the four things that I try to remember each day.
+The power they bring into my life enables me to feel, to accept, and to retain an attitude of positivity throughout whatever highs and lows I may be facing.

 Give yourself grace